 Webhooks (push events)

-If you don't want to poll for state changes, register a webhook receiver.
-ProphetX pushes async events — contract updates, contract settlements, market-order state changes, and parlay state changes — to a URL you operate.
+Webhooks are the realtime channel ProphetX exposes — there is no websocket option, and ProphetX would prefer ISVs not poll the REST API for state changes.
+Register a receiver and ProphetX pushes async events — contract updates, contract settlements, market-order state changes, parlay state changes, fixtures lifecycle (sport events, tournaments, markets), and market-selection liquidity snapshots — to a URL you operate.
 You register one base URL per ISV, and ProphetX appends a fixed path to it for each event type.

 Auth: